michaeltroger/fhooe-check-exam-results/README.md

 A Slack notification is only sent if there is a new grade online.

 Be aware that the opening of the browser will take the system's focus to this window.
 Running it not on your primary computer is therefore recommended (or run it in a virtual machine).
-Currently only tested on Linux!
+Tested on Linux and Windows!
+Should work on OSX too.

 ##Requirements:
 - Chrome browser